 The sediment trap efficiency metric integrates coincident daily reservoir inflow with storage to estimate trapping efficiency.
-This calculation focuses on sediment delivered to the reservoir from the watershed with the sediment load assumed to be correlated to inflow.
-Decreases in sediment trapping efficiency indicate that the reservoir has the potential to deliver more sediment downstream and is considered in the potential for change in sediment supply metric.
+This calculation focuses on sediment delivered to the reservoir from the basin with the sediment load assumed to be correlated to inflow.
+Decreases in sediment trapping efficiency indicate that the reservoir has the potential to deliver more sediment downstream and is considered in the potential for change in sediment supply metric assessing potential variations among alternatives.
+This transfer of basin supplied sediment to downstream reaches due to decreased reservoir trapping efficiency is an indirect, long term, effect.

-A separate potential source of sediment to the reservoir can come from bank erosion or bank failures within the reservoir itself.
+A separate potential source of sediment to the reservoir and downstream reaches can come from bank erosion or bank failures within the reservoir itself.
 Drafts deeper than those historically experienced have the potential to re-suspend stored sediments or induce landslides (USACE 2003) introducing new sediment to the reservoir.
 The timing of these deep drawdowns is not correlated to reservoir inflow and are not fully captured in the sediment trap efficiency metric.
-Deeper drafts are assumed to increase the potential for sediment would settle within the reservoir or pass downstream would depend on sediment particle size and hydraulics within the reservoir.
-Lacking detailed data for both factors, reduction in minimum pool storage relative to the NAA, which is coincident with drafts, is used to indicate if there is a change in potential for sediment to pass the reservoir.